KosukeHamazaki/RAINBOWR/cran-comments.md

 * win-builder release, R version 4.0.3
 * win-builder devel, R Under development (unstable)
 * win-builder oldrelease, R version 3.6.3

 ## R CMD check results
 #### Status: OK

+#### There were no ERRORs.

+#### There were no WARNINGs.

+#### There were no NOTEs.

+# Apr 06, 2021, RAINBOWR version 0.1.27
+## Major changes
+- We removed `haplotypes` package from Imports list, and moved it to Suggests list in the DESCRIPTION file.
+This is because the package `phangorn`, which is used in the `haplotypes` package, is now scheduled for archival on 2021-04-19.

+# Jan 05, 2022, RAINBOWR version 0.1.28
+## Major changes
+- We implemented new functions for testing the interaction between each SNP and the genetic background.
+The functions to compute p-values for those effects are `score.calc.int` and `score.calc.int.MC`, and the function to perform SNP-based GWAS including such interaction effects is `RGWAS.normal.interaction`.
+We also added the to `NAMESPACE` file.

+- We implemented a new function `is.diag`, which judges a matrix is diagonal or not.

+- We implemented a new function `parallel.compute`, which enables us to perform parallel computation easily with the three different methods: `mclapply`, `furrr`, and `foreach`.
+This function is utilized in `score.calc.MC`, `score.calc.LR.MC`, `score.calc.score.MC`, `score.calc.epistasis.LR.MC`, `score.calc.epistasis.score.MC`, and `score.calc.int.MC` functions.

+- We implemented a new function `EM3.general`, which enables us to solve mixed-effects model with the three different packages: `RAINBOWR`, `gaston`, and `MM4LMM`.

+- We also added the four functions above to the NAMESPACE file to be exported correctly.

+- We fixed some mistakes in `EM3.cpp` and `EM3.linker.cpp` functions when computing `Vinv`.
+We also added new arguments of `return.u.always`, `return.u.each`, and `return.Hinv`, and a new return of `u.each` as a `u` in the older version.
+We also modified a return of `u` to the summation of genotypic values.

+- We rewrote the codes in `score.calc`, `score.calc.MC`, and `GWAS_F_test` (C++) functions so that it can test multiple fixed effects simultaneously.

+- We fixed some parts in `RGWAS.normal`, `RGWAS.multisnp`, and `RGWAS.epstasis` functions when using `covariate`, `covariate.factor`, and `structure.matrix` arguments.

+- We added a new argument `skip.check` in `RGWAS.normal`, `RGWAS.multisnp`, `RGWAS.epstasis`, `RGWAS.twostep`, and `RGWAS.twostep.epi` functions.
+As default, RAINBOWR checks the type of input data and modifies it into the correct format.
+However, it will take some time, so if you prepare the correct format of input data, you can skip this procedure by setting `skip.check = TRUE`.

+- We introduced a new argument `package.MM` in `RGWAS.normal`, `RGWAS.multisnp`, `RGWAS.epstasis`, `RGWAS.twostep`, `RGWAS.twostep.epi`, `score.calc`, `score.calc.MC`, `score.calc.LR`, `score.calc.LR.MC`, `score.calc.epistasis.LR`, `score.calc.epistasis.LR.MC`, `score.calc.int`, and `score.calc.int.MC` functions.
+By changing this argument, you can choose which package is used to solve the mixed-effects model in GWAS from the following three packages: `RAINBOWR`, `gaston`, and `MM4LMM`.

+- We introduced a new argument `parallel.method` in `RGWAS.normal`, `RGWAS.multisnp`, `RGWAS.epstasis`, `RGWAS.twostep`, `RGWAS.twostep.epi`, `score.calc.MC`, `score.calc.LR.MC`, `score.calc.score.MC`, `score.calc.epistasis.LR.MC`, `score.calc.epistasis.score.MC`, and `score.calc.int.MC` functions.
+In the older version, you can just use the `pbmcapply::pbmclapply` function for parallel computation, but now you can choose the parallel computation method from the following three methods: `mclapply`, `furrr`, and `foreach`.

+- We largely corrected the functions related to epstatic tests; `RGWAS.epistasis`, `RGWAS.twostep.epi`, `score.calc.epistasis.LR`, `score.calc.epistasis.score`, `score.calc.epistasis.LR.MC`, and `score.calc.epistasis.score.MC` functions.
+This is because how to compute the interaction term between two haplotype blocks was wrong in the older version.
+We also added a new argument `skip.self.int` to choose whether skipping the computation for the epistatsis of self-interaction.

+- We added `gaston` and `MM4LMM` packages to Imports list in the DESCRIPTION file because these packages are required when you use these packages with `package.MM` argument.
+We also added `lmm.aireml`, `lmm.diago`, and `MMEst` functions to be imported in the NAMESPACE file.

+- We added `adegenet`, `furrr`, `future`, `progressr`, `foreach`, and `doParallel` packages to Suggests list in the DESCRIPTION file according to the implementation of new functions and arguments.We also removed `ggplot2`, `ggtree`, `scatterpie`, and `phylobase` packages from Imports list, and moved it to Suggests list in the DESCRIPTION file.

+## Test environments
+* platform x86_64-apple-darwin17.0, R version 4.1.2
+* win-builder release, R version 4.1.2
+* win-builder devel, R Under development (unstable)
+* win-builder oldrelease, R version 4.0.5

+## R CMD check results
+#### Status: OK